diaz-afk/passcrack/README.md

 ### Common Problems

 1. **Invalid charset option**
-   - **Solusi**: Double check the charset value being used.
+   - **Solution**: Double check the charset value being used.

 2. **Kesalahan parameter**
-   - **Solusi**: Adjust the parameters according to the guidelines above.
+   - **Solution**: Adjust the parameters according to the guidelines above.

 3. **File tidak ditemukan**
-   - **Solusi**: Make sure the username/password file is in the correct location.
+   - **Solution**: Make sure the username/password file is in the correct location.